vzaigrin/NarReport/README.md

 No installation required.
 Application is available here: (https://vzaigrin.shinyapps.io/NarReport/)

+But it runs much faster on local computer in the RStudio or in local Shiny server (https://www.rstudio.com/products/shiny/shiny-server).

 ## Usage Instructions

 1. Generate csv file from nar files by this command: